-A 4wd is required to access the walking trail to The Upper Portals.
+A 4wd is necessary to access the walking trail to The Upper Portals.

 For the more adventurous, Mt Barney at 1351m is the ultimate challenge.
 We also think it is Queensland’s most impressive mountain summit!
 Our experienced guides provide interpretive information on the plants, animals, history and geology seen along the way.
 Remember, this hike isn’t to be underestimated as it is a serious undertaking!

-Although not as big as Mt Barney, Mt Maroon is still about a 965 meters high.
+Although not as big as Mt Barney, Mt Maroon is still challenge at 965 meters high.
 It’s steep ridge lines allow for sweeping views most of the way up.
 In spring the heath on the summit blooms into a spectacular wildflower display.
 It is a great tester for Mt Barney.

 MOONRISE ON MAROON